Burry Port and Gwendraeth Valley Railway: Broad gauge railways

 In 1844 the Great Western Railway (GWR) sponsored the South Wales Railway to build a broad gauge railway connecting Gloucester, and the GWR network, with Fishguard, originally with the intention of forming a rail and ferry connection to Dublin.
 The line from Landore (Swansea) to Carmarthen opened on 11 October 1852.
 The GWR worked the line, and although the relationship was not always smooth, amalgamation followed on 1 August 1863.
 When the South Wales Railway line was opened it crossed the tramroads to Pwll and Cwm Capel on the level.

 There had been proposals for railways from Kidwelly into the Gwendraeth Fach Valley but the powers lapsed without any construction taking place, but in 1864 a bill was presented by the Carmarthen and Cardigan Railway (C&CR) to build two broad or mixed gauge branches from the GWR at Kidwelly.
 The Carmarthen and Cardigan Railway was a broad gauge line friendly to the Great Western Railway.
 One of the proposed branches, known as the "Lime Line", was to be routed via Mynydd-y-Garreg to Velindre in the Gwendraeth Fach Valley; the other, known as the "Coal Line" was to cross the canal and the river Gwendraeth Fawr in an eastward direction and then curve north-eastwards via the Carway Colliery up the Gwendraeth Fawr Valley to Coalbrook.
 The Coal Line was thrown out in Parliament but the Lime Line was authorised by the Carmarthen and Cardigan Railway (Kidwelly Branch) Act 1864 (27 & 28 Vict. c. xiii) of 28 April.
 A second attempt at the Coal Line was made in the following session of Parliament, and this time it was authorised by the Carmarthen and Cardigan Railway (Kidwelly Extension) Act 1865 (28 & 29 Vict. c. clxx) of 29 June.
 However the C&CR found itself unable to raise the capital authorised, and it never reached Cardigan, nor built the branch.

+Gwendreath Valleys Railway

-As part of the financial solution, the two Kidwelly branches were transferred to a new company: the Gwendraeth Valleys Railway (GVR), authorised by the Gwendreath Valleys Railway Act 1866 (29 & 30 Vict. c. ccxcvii) of 30 July.
+As part of the financial solution, the two Kidwelly branches were transferred to a new company: the Gwendreath Valleys Railway (GVR), authorised by the Gwendreath Valleys Railway Act 1866 (29 & 30 Vict. c. ccxcvii) of 30 July.
 This new concern duly completed a short length of the Lime Line to Mynydd-y-Garreg and this opened to broad gauge traffic in 1868.
 A short section of the earthworks for the Coal Line was completed, but then this line was abandoned.